National Environment Agency - Chemical Control and Management Department (Hazardous Substances)

 Sort out the import/export items having HS codes that are controlled by CCMD.
 Then check the detailed chemical composition of these items to look out for ingredients that are listed in the Part I of the Second Schedule of the EPMA.
 Items having such chemical ingredients controlled under the EPMA are to be declared using a CCMD product code.

 In this example, Fenthion is controlled under the EPMA and the product code to be declared is PCDFEN115.
-You are also required to provide the product code quantity and its unit of quantity in KGM.
+The Declarant is also required to provide the product code quantity and its unit of quantity in KGM.

-In addition, you need to declare the composition of the Fenthion, i.e. 55, in the “CA/SC Code1” field found at the item level of the Import/Export Permit application.
-You need not declare the percentage sign (i.e. %) in the “CA/SC Code1” field.
+In addition, the Declarant needs to declare the composition of Fenthion, i.e. 55, in the “CA/SC Code1” field found at the item level of the Import/Export Permit application.
+The Declarant does not need to declare the percentage sign (i.e. %) in the “CA/SC Code1” field.

-The list of HS codes and Product codes for CCMD controlled items can be found in Appendix C.
+The list of HS codes and Product codes for CCMD controlled items can be downloaded from the HS/CA Product Code Search Engine (click on “All HS/CA Product Code” under the download tab).

 Declare the Maximum Quantity Per Trip

-For controlled hazardous chemicals found in the Environmental Protection And Management (Hazardous Substances) Regulations, you are required to declare the maximum quantity of chemicals to be transported per trip (computed in “KGM”) in the “CA/SC Code2” field found at the “item” level in the Import Permit application.
+For controlled hazardous substances found in the Environmental Protection and Management (Hazardous Substances) Regulations [EPM(HS) Reg], the Declarant is required to declare the maximum quantity of hazardous substances chemicals to be transported per trip (computed in “KGM”) in the “CA/SC Code2” field found at the “item” level in the Import Permit application.
 It is not necessary to key in the unit of quantity “KGM” in the “CA/SC Code2” field.
-For quantities per trip exceeding the limits in The Schedule of the EPM(HS) Reg, you are required to have a transport approval from CCMD for your permit application to be processed smoothly.
+For quantities per trip exceeding the limits in The Schedule of the EPM(HS) Reg, the importer or exporter is required to have a transport approval from CCMD for the permit application to be processed smoothly.

-If the maximum qty per trip is 1 TNE, you are required to key in “1000” for 1000 kilograms in the “CA/SC Code2” field.
+If the maximum quantity per trip is 1 TNE, the Declarant is required to key in “1000” for 1000 kilograms in the “CA/SC Code2” field.

 - A customs permit must be obtained through TradeNet before the goods arrive in/depart from Singapore.

 - The list of chemicals controlled by CCMD and the corresponding exclusions can be found in the Part I of the Second Schedule of the Environmental Protection And Management Act (EPMA).
 General Exemptions can be found in Part II of the same Schedule.
-Both the EPMA and its Regulations can be purchased from the SNP Corporation Ltd. The entire legislation can also be downloaded from the website at http://lawnet.com.sg/
+Both the EPMA and its Regulations can be found on the NEA or AGC website.

-- If you or your importers/exporters do not have the required Hazardous Substances Licence, please contact CCMD officers at 67319641 or 67319332 for advice.
+- If importers or exporters do not have the required Hazardous Substances Licence, please contact Development Control and Licensing Division (DCLD) at 67319641 or write in to NEA_HSlicence@nea.gov.sg for advice.